neromantic/corx/CONTRIBUTING.rst

-Contributing to Barista
+Contributing to corx
 =======================

-Thank you for considering contributing to the Barista project!
+Thank you for considering contributing to the corx project!
 We appreciate your effort to improve our codebase.

 Before you begin, please review our Code of Conduct to ensure a positive and inclusive environment for everyone.

 Getting Started
 ---------------

-1. Fork the Barista repository on Bitbucket.
+1. Fork the corx repository on Bitbucket.
 2. Clone your forked repository to your local machine: ``git clone https://bitbucket.org/your-username/corx.git``
 3. Create a new branch for your changes: ``git checkout -b feature-name``
 4. Make your changes and commit them: